anandj123/s3-gcs-rsync-batch/README.md

 3. It will create a shell script that will invoke the Google Cloud Batch job using ```curl``` command.
 The file will be located at ```scripts/$COPY_JOB_NAME.sh```

+### Google Cloud Service account permissions

+Grant the following permission to the service account that is used for running the Google Cloud Batch job.

+#### Storage Object Creator (roles/storage.objectCreator)
+Allows users to create objects.
+Does not give permission to view, delete, or replace objects.
+* orgpolicy.policy.get
+* resourcemanager.projects.get
+* resourcemanager.projects.list
+* storage.objects.create
+* storage.multipartUploads.create
+* storage.multipartUploads.abort
+* storage.multipartUploads.listParts

+#### Storage Object Viewer (roles/storage.objectViewer)
+Grants access to view objects and their metadata, excluding ACLs.
+Can also list the objects in a bucket.

+* resourcemanager.projects.get
+* resourcemanager.projects.list
+* storage.objects.get
+* storage.objects.list

 # Test the application

 To manually test the configuration you can invoke the Google Cloud Batch by running